NeighborFood/NeighborFoodAndroid/summaries/week6.md

 ## Elior
 I got caught up by the time and could not implement everything I had to.
+I had troubles with the login page because my computer was not recognized by the Google Auth.
+We will fix this soon.

 Changing the workflow was good to make things better in my opinion but I could not stick to it as much as I would have wanted.
 The next weeks will be better for me to work on the project.

 I feel my time estimates are improving, it is really hard to know how much time a task will take but I understood that even really small looking tasks take at least few hours because I still have to learn.

 ## Khalil